the-black-eagle/script.streaming.radio.helper/README.md

 The script also looks up artist thumbs and banners on theaudiodb and caches the URL's for future re-use.

 Further, the script attempts to match the currently playing track to an album and year.
 This is done with a search on theaudiodb.
 To avoid excessive lookups, track, album and year data is cached by the script and online lookups are performed if the track has not been played before, or the cached data is older than 7 days.
 Cached data is saved either when the script stops or every 15 minutes when its running.

+The script now also attempts to display track data as well as artist data if it is available.
+Track data for the currently playing track is scraped from theaudiodb and lastFM if no details are found on the former.

-In the event that theaudiodb is unavailable for some reason, the script will use any cached data that is available to it, including cached thumbnail and banner URL's.
-Because of Kodi's own thumbnail caching, this means that the thumbs/banners can still be displayed in spite of theaudiodb being unavailable.
+In the event that theaudiodb and lastFM are unavailable for some reason, the script will use any cached data that is available to it, including cached thumbnail and banner URL's.
+Because of Kodi's own thumbnail caching, this means that the thumbs/banners can still be displayed in spite of theaudiodb / lastFM being unavailable.

 All window properties are set for the full screen visualisation window (12006).